Jetstar abandons regional routes, Air NZ pounces on misfortune

-Jetstar will quit flying to regional centres - dealing a blow who have benefitted from lower air fares as a result of competition.
+Jetstar will quit flying to regional centres - dealing a blow who have benefited from lower air fares as a result of competition.

 The airline is talking with 70 staff about the move to come into effect from December 1.